 we own and work across THOUSANDS of ACRES PROTECTING THREATENED & VULNERABLE SPECIES

+But we’re not the only ones.
 Each year, large swathes of forests are destroyed to make room for palm oil, cattle, soy and other commodity-driven agriculture.
-But this destruction comes at a climate cost: deforestation accounts for 8 percent of annual emissions, equivalent to those released by the entire European Union.
+This destruction comes at a climate cost: deforestation accounts for 8 percent of annual emissions, equivalent to those released by the entire European Union.
 Indeed, deforestation is at the root of our most pressing crises: water shortages, desertification, landslides, mass extinction, zoonotic diseases, and rapid climate change.

 more than 60% of our remaining species are threatened or endangered